apptainer/apptainer-userdocs/bind_paths_and_mounts.rst

 container that {Singularity} can use as a destination to bind a directory on the host system.

-Starting in version 3.0, {Singularity} will do its best to bind mount requested paths into a container regardless of whether the appropriate bind point exists within the container. {Singularity} can often carry out this operation even in the absence of the "overlay fs" feature.
+{Singularity} will do its best to bind mount requested paths into a container regardless of whether the appropriatebind point exists within the container.
+{Singularity} can often carry out this operation even in the absence of the "overlay fs" feature.

 However, binding paths to non-existent points within the container can result in unexpected behavior when used in conjunction with the